-Southern Alaska Peninsula Predation Management Area Subunit 9D

-Southern Alaska Peninsula Caribou Herd (SAP).
+Southern Alaska Peninsula Predation Management Area Subunit 9D Southern Alaska Peninsula Caribou Herd (SAP).

-- D) Existing program does not have an associated Operational Plan, it does however have a detailed Intensive Management Plan in regulation (5AAC 92.112). - E) Game Management Unit(s) fully or partly included in IM program area: GMU 9D. - F) IM objectives for caribou: population size $\underline{1,500-4,000}$ harvest $\underline{150-200}$ annually. - G) Month and year the current predation control program was originally authorized by the Board:
+- D) Existing program does not have an associated Operational Plan, it does however have a detailed Intensive Management Plan in regulation (5AAC 92.112). - E) Game Management Unit(s) fully or partly included in IM program area: GMU 9D. - F) IM objectives for caribou: population size 1,500 4,000 harvest 150 200 annually. - G) Month and year the current predation control program was originally authorized by the Board: March 2008 - H) Predation control is currently inactive in this IM area. - I) If active, month and year the current predation control program began: Control activities were initiated in May 2008 during regulatory year (RY) 2007 (RY2007) = 1 July 2007 through 30 June 2008) and suspended in July 2010 (RY2010) - J) Indicate if an habitat management program funded by the Department or from other sources is currently active in this IM area (Y/N): N. - K) Size of IM program area (square miles) and geographic description: - 3,819 square miles

-March 2008

-- H) Predation control is currently inactive in this IM area. - I) If active, month and year the current predation control program began:

-Control activities were initiated in May 2008 during regulatory year (RY) 2007 (RY2007 = 1 July 2007 through 30 June 2008) and suspended in July 2010 (RY2010) - J) Indicate if an habitat management program funded by the Department or from other sources is currently active in this IM area (Y/N): N. - K) Size of IM program area (square miles) and geographic description: - 3,819 square miles - includes all lands on the mainland portion of Subunit 9D - L) Size and geographic description of area for assessing ungulate abundance: - 3,819 square miles - includes all the mainland portion of Subunit 9D - M) Size and geographic description of area for ungulate harvest reporting:
+• includes all lands on the mainland portion of Subunit 9D

+- L) Size and geographic description of area for assessing ungulate abundance: - 3,819 square miles - includes all the mainland portion of Subunit 9D

-1 For purpose and context of this report format, see Agency Protocol for Intensive Management of Big Game in Alaska.
+1 For purpose and context of this report format, see Intensive Management Protocol, section on Tools for Program Implementation and Assessment